SecuredByKC/wifi-deauth-attack-red/README.md

 # Portfolio-DeauthAttack 🔓📡

 This repository documents my **controlled Wi-Fi deauthentication (deauth) attack** and **WPA2 handshake capture** performed inside a **Kali Linux VM running on VMware Workstation Pro**.
+The exercise highlights how attackers can exploit unprotected 802.11 management frames to forcibly disconnect clients and capture WPA2 handshakes for offline password analysis.
+The purpose of this project is to provide a practical, hands-on example of both offensive wireless testing and defensive monitoring strategies.
+While the attack itself is disruptive, it also offers valuable lessons for defenders who need to recognize and mitigate such activity in real-world environments.

-The objective: force a client on **my own test network** to disconnect, capture the WPA2 handshake, and crack a weak passphrase with the `aircrack-ng` suite.
+**The objective:** force a client on **my own test network** to disconnect, capture the WPA2 handshake, and crack a weak passphrase with the `aircrack-ng` suite.

 > ⚠️ **Ethical Notice:** Performed only on a network I own, strictly for education and portfolio purposes.
 Do **not** test on networks without explicit authorization.